 An epiphytic lifestyle is no walk in the park.
 Baking sun, drying winds, and a lack of soil are the norm.
-As a result epiphytic plants exhibit numerous adaptations for retaining water and obtaining nutrients.
-One of the most interesting adaptations to this lifestyle can be seen in plants that have struct up a relationship with ants.
+As a result, epiphytic plants exhibit numerous adaptations for retaining water and obtaining nutrients.
+One of the most interesting adaptations to this lifestyle can be seen in plants that have struck up a relationship with ants.

 These are by no means the only plants to have evolved a relationship of this sort.
 Myriad plant species utilize ants for protection, nutrient acquisition, and seed dispersal.
 It has even been suggested that the unique morphology of Lecanopteris spores is an adaptation for ant dispersal.
 Certainly one can imagine how that would come into play.
 Interestingly enough, this group of ferns has attracted the attention of plant enthusiasts looking for a unique plant to grow in their home.
 As such, you can now find many different species of Lecanopteris being cultivated for the horticultural trade.